Bisxsh/WhosThatPixelmon/readme.md

 #Time interval in seconds for players to enter guesses for the chat game
 guessingTime=30

+#Prefix that will be shown in front of messages that are broadcast, e.g. [Chat Games]
+prefix = "[Chat Games]"
 ```
 #### Changing item rewards:
 To change the possible item rewards, simply copy and paste the following block of text inbetween the square brackets, making sure there is a comma after the final curly brace if another block is to follow.
 The amount of blocks represent the amount of potential item rewards when the chat game is answered correctly.